geekychandan/task-manager-frontend/README.md

 # Project Title

-A beautiful Cryptocurrency Task Managing app with React JS, Material UI .
+A beautiful  Task Managing app with React JS, Material UI .
 Loging ,signup is implemented .
 Here one can add ,update ,delete his daily tasks..